sohit-agarwal/Wexflow/README.md

 - **FilesRenamer:** This task allows to rename a collection of files on a file system.
 The Xslt task can be used along with the ListFiles task to create new file names.
 Check out the documentation of these tasks and the workflow sample Workflow_FilesRenamer.xml to see how this can be done.
 - **Wait:** This task waits for a specified duration of time.
 - **FilesExist:** This task checks whether a collection of files and/or directories exists.
+- **FileExists:** This is a flowchart task that checks whether a given file exists on a file system or not.

 To learn how to make your own workflows, you can check out the workflow samples availabe in C:\Wexflow\Workflows\ and read the tasks documentations available in the documentation folder C:\Program Files\Wexflow\Documentation.